-2025 will be my fourth consecutive year of racing.
-I’ve now completed four marathons, eight half marathons races, two treadmill half marathons, one virtual half marathon and over 30 total races.
+2025 was my fourth consecutive year of running.
+I’ve now completed five marathons, eight half marathons races, one virtual half marathon and over 30 total races.
 Running a marathon takes courage and endless hours of training.
 Discipline and consistency is needed to achieve your goals.
 When you develop those skills, it will not only make you a long distance runner, but it can also change your entire life.
 No matter how much I’ve learned, marathons do not get easier based off the nature of the challenge.
 However, I’ve become more consistent after learning from previous training blocks and understand my body better than ever.
 I know when to crank it up and when to not overdue it.

 Race 1 – Frozen Oaks 5K